fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 What is construct validity?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Though the Measurement and Fairness :footcite:`10.1145/3442188.3445901` paper explores both construct reliability and construct validity, we focus our
+Though :footcite:cts:`10.1145/3442188.3445901` explore both construct reliability and construct validity, we focus our
 exploration below on construct Validity.
-We note that both play an important role in understanding fairness in sociotechnical
+We note that both play an important role in understanding fairness in sociotechnical contexts.
-contexts.
-With that said, Measurement and Fairness :footcite:`10.1145/3442188.3445901` offers a fairness-oriented conceptualization of construct validity, that
+With that said, :footcite:cts:`10.1145/3442188.3445901` offers a fairness-oriented conceptualization of construct validity, that
 is helpful in thinking about fairness in sociotechnical contexts.
-We capture the idea in seven key parts that when combined
-can serve as a framework for analyzing an AI task and attempting to establish construct validity:
+We capture the idea in seven key parts that when combined  can serve as a framework for analyzing an AI task and attempting to establish construct validity:

 1. **Face validity** – On the surface, how plausible do the measurements produced by the measurement model look?

 2. **Content validity** – This has three subcomponents:

    a. **Contestedness** – Is there a single understanding of the unobservable theoretical construct?
 Or is that understanding contested (and thus context dependent).
    b. **Substantive validity** – Can we demonstrate that the measurement model contains the observable properties and other unobservable theoretical constructs related to the construct of interest (and only those)?
    c. **Structural validity** – Does the measurement model appropriately capture the relationships between the construct of interest and the measured observable properties and other unobservable theoretical constructs?

 3. **Convergent validity** – Do the measurements obtained correlate with other measurements (that exist) from
    measurement models for which construct validity has been established?